 Factors considered in your homeowners insurance premium

-Where the home is located is another factor used to calculate your homeowners insurance premium.
+Where the home is located is another important factor used to calculate your homeowners insurance premium.
 Insurance companies gather data about the ZIP code where the home is located, including the risk of crime, weather events and natural disasters.
 The more likely it is for you to file a claim in that ZIP code, the higher the premium could be.

 How close you are to the nearest fire hydrant and fire station matters as well.
 The closer you are, the more you can save on your homeowners insurance premium.
 Generally, the lower your protection class, the more favorable your premium and the more property insurers are willing to offer coverage in the area.

-Build of your home
+Structural elements of your home